corganfuzz/bitbucket-merge-plugin/README.md

-## Bitbucket Plugin for latest version of Attlasian SDK 2021
+## Bitbucket Plugin for latest version of Attlasian SDK 2021 with IntelliJ

 ```bash
 ❯ atlas-version